 White Sox's Matt Davidson: Scratched from lineup

-Davidson was scratched from Wednesday's lineup against the Orioles, Scott Merkin of MLB.com reports.
+Davidson (back) was scratched from Saturday's lineup against the Tigers, Daryl Van Schouwen of the Chicago Sun-Times reports.

-It's unclear what prompted Davidson's removal from the lineup at this point.
-Jose Rondon will slide into the lineup in his place, hitting seventh and serving as the designated hitter.
+Davidson was originally in the lineup before his back flared up during batting practice, so he'll miss a fourth straight game while Jose Rondon joins the lineup as the designated hitter.
+Consider Davidson day-to-day.

 More News